BabylonJS/Documentation/content/features/featuresDeepDive/particles.md

 The solid particle system (SPS) combines one or more base meshes into a single mesh requiring a single draw call per frame.
 There are many features available that allow you to control the behavior of the individual mesh particles.

 A points cloud particle system (PCS) is a single updatable mesh and uses a material property to display its vertices as pixel squares of a size you set.
 The points cloud system provides some methods to manage the individual particles.

+Also, as of version 5.X.Y, a new fluid rendering component has been added to the `Scene` class that allows you to render a particle system (`ParticleSystem`, `GPUParticleSystem` or some custom vertex buffers) as a fluid.